Skip to content

-I went to Linkage’s Organizational Development Summit in June (right after I got fired).
-I went just to hear Peter Block.
+I went to Linkage’s Organizational Development Summit in June just to hear Peter Block.
 I’d first come across his name while reviewing the Software Engineering Institute’s documents on Risk Taxonomy for IT projects.
 In a footnote to Software Risk Evaluation (SRE) Method Description (Version 2), the SEI Risk Management team refers to his first book:

 [W]e have taken our inspiration from Peter Block’s Flawless Consulting (Pfeiffer & Co., 1981), a text that has been used for years in the Consulting Skills Workshop developed by the SEI, and one which I recommend to anyone who is engaged in helping an organization to change the way it approaches its work.
 Certainly initiating an effective risk management program for a project is an endeavor which will call for the greatest consulting skills that the people involved can muster, whether they are outside consultants or have been drawn from staff positions within the organization.
 [CMU/SEI-99-TR-029, pp. xi]

 I found their approach so interesting and respectful that I went in search of Mr. Block’s book.
 Unfortunately, the bookseller down in BL didn’t carry it on the shelves.
-Instead, I ran across his latest tome, The Answer To How Is Yes.
+Instead, I ran across his latest tome, The Answer to How Is Yes: Acting on What Matters.

 This book floored me.